-A student-centred learning environment offers rich opportunities, design-driven research and individual experimental enquiry to foster students' conceptual design skills as well as research and writing skills in preparation for both professional practice and PhD-level studies.
+Combining an international perspective with insight into China's rapid urbanisation, the programme includes both architectural design studios and humanistic and technical modules.
+A student-centred learning environment offers opportunities for design-driven research and individual experimental enquiry to foster your conceptual design skills, as well as research skills in preparation for both professional, practise and PhD-level studies.

 Why Should I Study Architectural Design At XJTLU?